calculemuscode/abt-js/README.md

 }
 ```

-To respect this library's interface, do not access any fields of a non-string ABT aside from `tag`.

 ABTs are built and inspected by the methods of an `AbstractBindingTree` class; the default instantiation of
 this class is provided in the library and called `abt`, which you can see imported in the example
 above.

-Objects of type ABT don't have any methods, they're only treated as data objects.
+Objects of type `ABT` don't have any methods, they're only data objects.

 Creating Abstract Binding Trees
 -------------------------------